Have you spent days trying and failing to burn a screen successfully? Or perhaps you are a newbie screen-printer trying to learn how to burn screens?

 Burning screens is an important step when it comes to screen printing.
 Learning to burn your screens properly is crucial to creating a high-quality print.
 However, it can be challenging and frustrating without the right technical know-how.

-In this article, we will explain how to burn good, consistent screens and give you tips to help you burn screens properly.
+In this article, we’ll explain how to burn good, consistent screens and give you tips to help you burn screens properly.

 - Why Burn Screens, and Why is it Necessary?